 Homefront Memo cover page with edits, Sandburg Connemara Collection.
-Rare Book & Manuscript Library, University of Illinois at Urbana-Champaign.
+Rare Book & Manuscript Library, University of Illinois Urbana-Champaign.

 When Carl Sandburg died in 1967, President Lyndon B. Johnson remarked, “Carl Sandburg was more than the voice of America, more than the poet of its strength and genius.
 He was America.”